A Description of the Appraisal Process

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from MacBride Appraisal will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from MacBride Appraisal will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.